marlygme/Home-Ground-Hub-Tracker/replit.md

 # Home Ground Hub Tracker

 ## Overview
 A mobile-friendly React + Vite web application for managing participants in soccer programs.
-Built with localStorage for data persistence, allowing coaches and administrators to create custom soccer programs, assign participants, and track weekly attendance offline.
+Built with PostgreSQL database for permanent, multi-user data storage, allowing coaches and administrators to create custom soccer programs, assign participants, and track weekly attendance with real-time data sharing across all users.

 ## Purpose
 - Create and manage multiple soccer programs with custom names and attendance week counts